 h) The CAISO will publish the results of the TP Deliverability allocation process no later than March 23, 2024.

-i) Interconnection Customers must post their second Interconnection Financial Security no later than the earlier of (1) ninety (90) days after the publication of the Phase II Interconnection Study or (2) May 4, 2024.
+i) Interconnection Customers must post their second Interconnection Financial Security no later than May 4, 2024.

 j) Unless the CAISO issues a Market Notice stating otherwise, the CAISO will not open the Queue Cluster 15 Cluster Application Window in 2022.
 The CAISO will open the Queue Cluster 15 Cluster Application Window in 2023 pursuant to Section 3.3.